 Any system that can be reached through a

-serializing.me domain and subdomains, taking into account that the following vulnerabilities types are specifically excluded:
+www.serializing.me that is hosted by GitHub, are in scope.
+Also take into account that the following vulnerabilities types are specifically excluded:

 - Descriptive error messages (e.g. Stack Traces, application or server errors).